liebeskind/video.js/test/qunit/README.md

-QUnit is similar to other unit testing frameworks like JUnit, but makes use of the features JavaScript provides and helps with testing code in the browser, eg. with it's stop/start facilities for testing asynchronous code.
+QUnit is similar to other unit testing frameworks like JUnit, but makes use of the features JavaScript provides and helps with testing code in the browser, eg. with its stop/start facilities for testing asynchronous code.

 If you are interested in helping developing QUnit, you are in the right place.
 For related discussions, visit the